BenWiseman/roperators/README.md

     ## [1] "[redacted]" "[redacted]" "c"          "[redacted]"

-## Make More Comparisons and Logical Operators Great Again
+## More Comparisons and Logical Operators

 This category of `roperators` is an answer to all those who cry out for help when what should be simple logical statements are either